Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Preliminaries

 \subsection{Reinforcement Learning on Large Language Models}

 Reinforcement learning has emerged as a powerful framework for fine-tuning LLMs by aligning their behavior with desired objectives, especially when no clear ground truth for this behaviour exists.
-Most notably, Reinforcement Learning with Human Feedback (RLHF) \cite{ouyang2022training} was used to align LLM generations with human preferences.
-LA-CDM utilizes a direct reinforcement learning method based on Proximal Policy Optimization (PPO) \cite{schulman2017proximal} without requiring human feedback.
+Most notably, Reinforcement Learning with Human Feedback (RLHF) \citep{ouyang2022training} was used to align LLM generations with human preferences.
+LA-CDM utilizes a direct reinforcement learning method based on Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} without requiring human feedback.

 Let $\mathcal{X}$ be the space of textual inputs (prompts) and $\Theta \subseteq \mathbb{R}^d$ be the parameter space of a LLM.
 We denote by $\pi_\theta(a \mid s)$ the stochastic policy of the LLM, parameterized by $\theta$, which specifies the probability distribution over a discrete vocabulary $\mathcal{A}$ (the set of possible tokens) given a state $s \in \mathcal{S}$.
 In the context of language modeling, a state $s$ is typically a sequence of tokens $(x_1, \ldots, x_t)$ consisting of a prompt and previously generated tokens.
 An action $a$ is the next token to be generated, yielding the updated state $s{\prime} = (x_1, \ldots, x_t, a)$.
 Every state transition gives rise to an reward the model is trained to maximize.